 Cost of Goods Sold-Cost of goods sold consists of branded merchandise costs and our private label merchandise including design, sourcing, importing and inbound freight costs.
-Our cost of goods sold also includes shrinkage, certain promotional costs and buying, occupancy and distribution and warehousing costs.
+Our cost of goods sold also includes shrinkage, certain promotional costs and buying, occupancy, distribution and warehousing costs.
 This may not be comparable to the way in which our competitors or other retailers compute their cost of goods sold.
-We receive insignificant amounts of cash consideration from vendors, which have been recorded as a reduction of cost of goods sold if the inventory has sold, as a reduction of the carrying value of the inventory is still on hand, or a reduction of selling, general and administrative expense if the amounts are reimbursements of specific, incremental and identifiable costs of selling the vendors' products.
+We receive immaterial amounts of cash consideration from vendors, which have been recorded as a reduction of cost of goods sold if the inventory has sold, as a reduction of the carrying value of the inventory if the inventory is still on hand, or a reduction of selling, general and administrative expense if the amounts are reimbursements of specific, incremental and identifiable costs of selling the vendors' products.

-With respect to the freight component of our ecommerce sales, we arrange and pay the freight for our customers and bill them for this service, unless our customers have their product shipped to one of our stores or we have promotions to our customers for free shipping, in which case we do not bill our customers.
+With respect to the freight component of our ecommerce sales, we arrange and pay the freight for our customers and bill them for this service, unless our customers have their product shipped to one of our stores or we have free shipping promotions to our customers, in which case we do not bill our customers.
 Such amounts billed are included in net sales and the related freight cost is charged to cost of goods sold.
-For the three months ended May 1, 2010 and May 2, 2009, we incurred shipping costs related to ecommerce sales of \$0.3 million and \$0.2 million.
+For the three months ended July 31, 2010 and August 1, 2009, we incurred shipping costs related to ecommerce sales of \$0.3 million and \$0.1 million.
+For the six months ended July 31, 2010 and August 1, 2009, we incurred shipping costs related to ecommerce sales of \$0.6 million and \$0.3 million.

-Selling, General and Administrative Expense-Selling, general and administrative expenses consist primarily of store personnel wages and benefits, administrative staff and infrastructure expenses, out-bound freight, store supplies, depreciation on fixed assets at the home office and stores, facility expenses and training, advertising and marketing costs.
+Selling, General and Administrative Expense -Selling, general and administrative expenses consist primarily of store personnel wages and benefits, administrative staff and infrastructure expenses, outbound freight, store supplies, depreciation on fixed assets at the home office and stores, facility expenses and training, advertising and marketing costs.
 Credit card fees, insurance, public company expenses, legal expenses and other miscellaneous operating costs are also included in selling, general and administrative expenses.
 This may not be comparable to the way in which our competitors or other retailers compute their selling, general and administrative expenses.